 DAVID COLE: Right.
 Well, we’ve had over 775 people held at Guantanamo.
 These are people who initially we were told were the worst of the worst.
 They wouldn’t even give us their names.
 They refused to give them any hearings whatsoever, because they said, "We’re sure they’re all the worst of the worst.
 There’s no point in having any hearings."

-What we now know, after they were forced to provide hearings by a Supreme Court that ruled that the rule of law actually applies at Guantanamo, after they were forced to give hearings, the hearing tribunals — these are the military hearing tribunals, which, as your listeners know, are no model of due process — nonetheless, those tribunals found that only 8%, 8% of those held at Guantanamo, are fighters for either the Taliban or al-Qaeda.
+What we now know, after they were forced to provide hearings by a Supreme Court that ruled that the rule of law actually applies at Guantanamo, after they were forced to give hearings, the hearing tribunals — these are the military hearing tribunals, which, as your listeners know, are no model of due process — nonetheless, those tribunals found that only 8 percent, 8 percent of those held at Guantanamo, are fighters for either the Taliban or al-Qaeda.
 It’s a very small percentage.

 No one has been — the only person who’s actually been tried — no one’s been tried.
 And the only person who they have a conviction against is David Hicks, the Australian, and they only got that conviction by basically giving him a get-out-jail-free card if he pled guilty to an offense.
 But no one has been brought to justice.
 And I think it’s largely because they can’t bring people to justice when the evidence they have is tainted by the very tactics we used to get it.